DAY 3 - Sunday, September 7, 2025, MO - KS

 This was the first time I wish I had had my mountain bike along for the trip.
 The Swope Park trails are definitely purpose built mountain bike ribbons of singletrack.

-🛑 Final Stop: We had originally planned to stop at the Konza Prairie overlook to watch the sunset but our timing was slightly off so we just viewed it from the car as we made our way to the hotel in downtown Aggieville.
+🛑 Final Stop: We had originally planned to stop at the Konza Prairie overlook to watch the sunset but our timing was slightly off so we just viewed the sun set over the horizon from the car as we made our way to the hotel in downtown Aggieville.
 Once checked in we headed to “Aggieville” and had dinner at Taco Lucha.
-I should have followed our server’s recommendations and just gotten a couple of tacos, instead I got a “big plane.”
+I should have followed our server’s recommendations and just ordered a couple of tacos, instead I got a “big plate.”
 Yep, you guessed it, too much food.
 The staff were all mostly students from Kansas State University.
 They were a super cool and nice bunch.
-I wish we’d been there while it was really rocking…